metrorailings/OwlBlog/content/posts/2022-week-1-insights.md

 Leonard Fournette has been having a sensational night.
 It helps that this five-man Dallas defensive front has issues containing runs straight up the middle.

 Pretty clear that Brady is fostering a connection with Julio Jones.
 It's possible that Jones will be that replacement for Gronkowski that old man Brady will need.

+Despite losing last year's wild-card game in part due to penalties, it seems Dallas hasn't really done much to clean up its penalty problem.
+Then again, it's only the first game.
+It'll be worth checking up again in four weeks.